anewton1998/rdap_guide/src/protocol/http.md

-This wording does not preclude the use of insecure HTTP, though at the time of ratification of RFC 7480 the [IESG](https://www.ietf.org/about/groups/iesg/) asked for the use of HTTPS to be manditory.
+This wording does not preclude the use of insecure HTTP, though at the time of ratification of RFC 7480 the [IESG](https://www.ietf.org/about/groups/iesg/) asked for the use of HTTPS to be mandatory.
 It was not made mandatory at the time due to known issues with load balancers.
 Should the IETF ever revisit this requirement, it almost certainly would mandate usage of HTTPS.

 Therefore, it is best that all production deployments support HTTPS and redirect all insecure HTTP